-Agency Name: Dept. of Medical Assistance Services 12 VAC 30 VAC Chapter Number: 12 VAC 30-40-140, 12 VAC 30-40-240, 12 VAC 30-40-290 Regulation Title: Medicaid Eligibility:Methods for Counting Income & Resources Action Title: ADAPT Date: May 16, 2002
+Agency Name: Dept. of Medical Assistance Services

+VAC Chapter Number: 12 VAC 30-40

+Regulation Title: Eligibility Conditions and Requirements

+Action Title: ADAPT

+Date: 02/15/03

-This information is required prior to the submission to the Registrar of Regulations of a Notice of Intended Regulatory Action (NOIRA) pursuant to the Administrative Process Act § 9-6.14:7.1 (B).
-Please refer to Executive Order Twenty-Five (98) and Executive Order Fifty-Eight (99) for more information.
+This information is required pursuant to the Administrative Process Act (§ 9-6.14:9.1 et seq. of the Code of Virginia), Executive Order Twenty-Five (98), Executive Order Fifty-Eight (99), and the Virginia Register Form,Style and Procedure Manual.
+Please refer to these sources for more information and other materials required to be submitted in the regulatory review package.